AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/how-to-code-a-precompiled-contract.md

 ---
-description: A primer on how precompiled contracts should be coded in AppLayer's BDK.
+description: A primer on how precompiled contracts should be coded in AppLayer's BDK
 ---

 # How to code a precompiled contract

 When creating precompiled contracts for AppLayer, there are a few rules that must be followed to ensure they work as intended.
-While each contract type has its own rules, some other rules apply to both.
+While each contract type has its own unique rules, some other rules are common and apply to both.
 This will be explained and demonstrated further.

 ## General contract rules